 - Pitches that do not consider or reflect upon anything outside the affluent white, male experience.

-- Stories without conflict or motion.
+- Stories without conflict, motion, or discovery.

 - Conventional movie or music reviews; celebrity interviews.